-- iii) Identifying and informing us of financial transactions or matters that may have an adverse effect on the functioning of the branch. - iv) to provide us with: - access to all information, including the books, accounts, vouchers, internal policies and circulars, and other records and documentation, of the branch, whether kept at the branch office or elsewhere, of which the branch management is aware, that is relevant to the preparation of the financial statements such as records, documentation and other matters; - b. additional information that we may request from the branch management for the purpose of the audit, including any internal audit, concurrent audit, revenue audit, stock audit, Reserve Bank of India's Inspection report; and their latest updated compliance position. - c. unrestricted access to persons within the branch, from whom we determine it necessary to obtain audit evidence.
-This includes our entitlement to require from the officers of the branch such information and explanations, as we may think necessary for the performance of our duties as auditor. - All the required support to discharge our duties as the statutory central auditor as stipulated under the Act/ ICAI standards on auditing and applicable guidance; - e.
-All relevant circulars, guidelines, clarifications etc issued by RBI from time to time.
+- The audit trail feature of the accounting system has not been tampered with, and the audit trail has been preserved as per the statutory requirements for record retention. - the responsibility for making judgements and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the branch at the end of the financial year and true balance of the profit or loss of the branch for that period. - ii) for such internal controls, as the branch management determines, are necessary to enable the preparation of financial statements, that are free from material misstatement, whether due to fraud or error.
+The responsibility for internal controls also implicitly enshrines the responsibility for compliance with the relevant directions/ circulars of the Reserve Bank of India, including for those aspects which have been specifically listed for verification/ certification by us in your aforementioned letter; - iii) Identifying and informing us of financial transactions or matters that may have an adverse effect on the functioning of the branch. - iv) to provide us with: - a. access to all information, including the books, accounts, vouchers, internal policies and circulars, and other records and documentation, of the branch, whether kept at the branch office or elsewhere, of which the branch management is aware, that is relevant to the preparation of the financial statements and internal financial controls such as records, documentation and other matters; - b. additional information that we may request from the branch management for the purpose of the audit, including any internal audit, concurrent audit, revenue audit, stock audit, Reserve Bank of India's Inspection report; and their latest updated compliance position. - c. unrestricted access to persons within the branch, from whom we determine it necessary to obtain audit evidence.
+This includes our entitlement to require from the officers of the branch such information and explanations, as we may think necessary for the performance of our duties as auditor. - d.
+All information, such as internal policies and circulars, records and documentation, and other matters that are relevant to our assessment of internal financial controls.